 HeidelbergCement has had a presence in Egypt since the second half of 2016, when it purchased Italcementi Group.
 Italcementi entered the Egyptian market in October 2001, taking part in the first-phase privatization of Suez Cement, a company listed on the Cairo and Alexandria Stock Exchange, by acquiring 25% of the company’s capital – thus becoming one of its strategic stakeholders.
 Following subsequent purchases, Italcementi Group became the principal shareholder of Suez Cement in March 2005, together with a consortium of local and international investors.

-With an industrial network of five production facilities in Suez, Kattameya, Tourah, Helwan, and El Minya, Suez Cement is one of the leading cement manufacturers in the Egyptian market.
-The group supplied building materials to some of Egypt’s most well-known landmarks, and is building its future around serving the market amid growing customer demand.
+With an industrial network of four production facilities in Suez, Kattameya, Tourah and Helwan, Suez Cement is one of the leading cement manufacturers in the Egyptian market.
+The group supplied building materials to some of Egypt’s most well-known landmarks and is building its future around serving the market amid growing customer demand.

 This is in addition to Suez Cement’s long-term plan to reduce fuel consumption via improved production-line capacity and replacement of conventional fuels (i.e. natural gas and mazut) with alternative fuels, such as refuse-derived fuels and biomass.